CyberShadow/btdu/README.md

   - Two files which are perfect clones of each other will thus both have an exclusive size of zero.
 The same applies to two identical snapshots.

 - **Shared** size
-  - The shared size is the total size including all occurrences of a single logical offset at this location.
+  - The shared size is the total size including all references of a single logical offset at this location.
   - This size generally correlates with the "visible" size, i.e. the size reported by classic space usage analysis tools, such as `du`.
+(However, if compression is used, the shown size will still be after compression.)
   - The total shared size will likely exceed the total size of the filesystem, if snapshots or reflinking is used.

 As an illustration, consider a file consisting of unique data (`dd if=/dev/urandom of=a bs=1M count=1`):